balena-io/balena-sdk-python/DOCUMENTATION.md

 You should use Auth.login when possible, as it takes care of saving the Auth Token and username as well.

 #### Args:
     **credentials: credentials keyword arguments.
         username (str): Resin.io username.
         password (str): Password.

 #### Returns:
     str: Auth Token,

 #### Raises:
     LoginFailed: if the username or password is invalid.
 ### Function: get_email()

 This function retrieves current logged in user's get_email

 #### Returns:
     str: user email.

 #### Raises:
     InvalidOption: if not logged in.
 ### Function: get_token()

 This function retrieves Auth Token.

 #### Returns:
     str: Auth Token.

 #### Raises:
     InvalidOption: if not logged in and there is no token in Settings.
 ### Function: get_user_id()

 This function retrieves current logged in user's id.

 #### Returns:
     str: user id.

 #### Raises:
     InvalidOption: if not logged in.
 ### Function: is_logged_in()

 This function checks if you're logged in

 #### Returns:
     bool: True if logged in, False otherwise.
 ### Function: log_out()

 This function is used for logging out from Resin.io.

 #### Returns:
     bool: True if successful, False otherwise.
 ### Function: login()

 This function is used for logging into Resin.io using username and password.

 #### Args:
     **credentials: credentials keyword arguments.
         username (str): Resin.io username.
         password (str): Password.

 #### Returns:
     This functions saves Auth Token to Settings and returns nothing.

 #### Raises:
     LoginFailed: if the username or password is invalid.
 ### Function: login_with_token(token)

 This function is used for logging into Resin.io using Auth Token.
 Auth Token can be found in Preferences section on Resin.io Dashboard.

 #### Args:
     token (str): Auth Token.

 #### Returns:
     This functions saves Auth Token to Settings and returns nothing.

 #### Raises:
     MalformedToken: if token is invalid.
 ### Function: register()

 This function is used for registering to Resin.io.

 #### Args:
     **credentials: credentials keyword arguments.
         email (str): email to register.
         password (str): Password.

 #### Returns:
     str: Auth Token for new account.

 #### Raises:
     RequestError: if error occurs during registration.
 ### Function: who_am_i()

 This function retrieves username of logged in user.

 #### Returns:
     str: username.

 #### Raises:
     NotLoggedIn: if there is no user logged in.
-## <a name="logs"></a>Logs
+## Logs

 This class implements functions that allow processing logs from device.